vutang50/homeassistant-pixelblaze/README.md

 # Pixelblaze controller for Home Assistant
 This is a custom component integration to allow control of [Pixelblaze](https://electromage.com/) devices in Home Assistant.
 It incorporates the [pixelblaze-client](https://github.com/zranger1/pixelblaze-client), so many thanks to [zranger1](https://github.com/zranger1) for all the great work there.

-This component appears to home assistant as a light device which you can control the brightness, the pattern from the installed pattern list, and if the pattern supports it, a single color picker.
+This component appears to home assistant as a light device which you can control the brightness, start the sequencer, set the pattern from the installed pattern list, and if the pattern supports it, a single color picker.
 This works well with the [Light Entity Card](https://github.com/ljmerza/light-entity-card)

 ![Custom Light Entity Lovelace Card](https://github.com/vutang50/homeassistant-pixelblaze/blob/main/img/fullcard.png?raw=true)